seung-gu/magic_wand/README.md

-Arduino 33 BLE version needs 9.5.0 version of nordicnrf52 platform,
+Arduino 33 BLE version needs 9.5.0 version of nordicnrf52 platform in order to run in PlatformIO.

-thus, nordicnrf52@9.5.0 is necessary.
+See details in platformio.ini file